Rupert Brooke: Early life

 Brooke attended preparatory (prep) school locally at Hillbrow, and then went on to Rugby School.
-At Rugby he was romantically involved with fellow pupils Charles Lascelles, Denham Russell-Smith and Michael Sadleir.
+At Rugby, he was romantically involved with fellow pupils Charles Lascelles, Denham Russell-Smith and Michael Sadleir.
 In 1905, he became friends with St. John Lucas, who thereafter became something of a mentor to him.

-In October 1906 he went up to King's College, Cambridge to study classics.
-There he became a member of the Apostles, was elected as president of the university Fabian Society, helped found the Marlowe Society drama club and acted, including in the Cambridge Greek Play.
+In October 1906, he went up to King's College, Cambridge, to study classics.
+There, he became a member of the Apostles, was elected as president of the university Fabian Society, helped found the Marlowe Society drama club and acted, including in the Cambridge Greek Play.
 The friendships he made at school and university set the course for his adult life, and many of the people he met—including George Mallory—fell under his spell.
 Virginia Woolf told Vita Sackville-West that she had gone skinny-dipping with Brooke in a moonlit pool when they were in Cambridge together.
-In 1907, his older brother Dick died of pneumonia at age 26.
+In 1907, his elder brother Dick died of pneumonia at age 26.
 Brooke planned to put his studies on hold to help his parents cope with the loss of his brother, but they insisted he return to university.